 October 2016 — ’20 Curiosidades sobre Timor Oriental, la joya inexplorada del Sudeste Asiático’ by Inês Nunes for RandomTrip.

-January 2016 — Case study included in the academic paper: ‘Ethnographic filmmaking as narrative capital enhancement among Atauro diverwomen: a theoretical exploration‘ published in Development in Practice, 2016 Vol. 26, No. 3, 262–271.
+January 2016 — Academic paper: ‘Ethnographic filmmaking as narrative capital enhancement among Atauro diverwomen: a theoretical exploration‘ published in Development in Practice, 2016 Vol. 26, No. 3, 262–271.

-September 2015 — Film added to the library catalogue at the Institute of Anthropology at the University of Cologne and the Kulturen der Welt (Museum of Anthropology).
+September 2015 — Added to the library catalogue at the Institute of Anthropology at the University of Cologne and the Kulturen der Welt (Museum of Anthropology).

 March 6th 2015 — ‘From the mountains to the sea, Timorese women fight for more’. by Lyndal Rowlands from the United Nations’ IPS (Inter Press Service) News Agency.